GoogleChrome/web.dev/src/site/content/en/blog/appcache-removal/index.md

 ## Getting help

-If you run into an issue using a specific tool, opening an issue in its GitHub repository.
+If you run into an issue using a specific tool, open an issue in its GitHub repository.

 You can ask a general question about migrating off of AppCache on [Stack Overflow](https://stackoverflow.com/), using the tag <code>[html5-appcache](https://stackoverflow.com/questions/tagged/html5-appcache)</code>.